Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2015-02-10-deploy-envoy.md

 vim ~/.profile
 ```

 If the `which envoy` test fails (if there's no output saying the path to the envoy command), edit `.profile`, `.bashrc` or whatever is appropriate for your system.
 Within this file, we'll append the following near the bottom.
-Adjust the file path as neede for your development server.
+Adjust the file path as needed for your development server.

 ```bash
 # Prepend the composer bin directory to your PATH